dr-crunch/nullification-loops/compendium.md

 ## Summary of Legal Issues

-The project files, read together, reveal a record that is far more legally dense than any single document — including the Finnegan letter — conveys in isolation.
 Four distinct legal issues emerge, each standing independently and each compounding the others.

 **I. The Conversion Tort — The Anchor**